KESA24/Refactory-Intro-to-html/readme.md

 Git Branches
 1. Master: This branch is the main/viable version of the project/product at a given time.
 2.Branches: Use branches to work on product parts before merging to the final product.
 The command to create a branch is "git checkout -b "branch name"" for example, "git checkout -b "desserts:"

+Branches can be merged using the git merge "branch name".
+You checkout the branch that you want a branch merged to and type this comman there.